Endava/cats/docs/commands-and-arguments/arguments.md

 - `--stopAfterErrors=<stopAfterErrors>` Number of errors after which the continuous fuzzing will stop running.
 Errors are defined as conditions matching the given match arguments.
 Only available in `cats random` sub-command.
 - `--stopAfterMutations=<stopAfterMutations>` Number of mutations (test cases) after which the continuous fuzzing will stop running.
 Only available in `cats random` sub-command.
 - `--stopAfterTimeInSec=<stopAfterTimeInSec>` Amount of time in seconds for how long the continuous fuzzing will run before stopping.
 Only available in `cats random` sub-command.
+- `--pathsRunOrder=<pathsOrderFile>` A file with the order in which the paths will be executed.
+The paths are on each line.
+The order from file will drive the execution order
+- `--errorLeaksKeywords=<errorLeaksKeywords>` A properties file with error leaks keywords that will be used when processing responses to detect potential error leaks.
+If one of these keyword is found, the test case will be marked as error

 :::tip
 When you want to skip fuzzing entirely for a specific JSON object or specific fields you must prefix the field name from the `--skipFields` argument with `!`.